 5. Use Child Themes For Heavily Customized WordPress Themes

-Upgrading Your Theme – Tutorial
+Updating Your Themes – Tutorial

 Log into your WordPress admin area …

-Depending on the theme(s) you have installed on your site, you may receive an occasional notification in your WP Dashboard that new theme versions are available and require updating …
+Depending on what theme(s) you have installed on your website, you may receive an occasional alert in your dashboard that your theme(s) need updating …

-Updating Your Site’s Theme Using The “Themes” Area
+Updating Your Themes Using The “Themes” Section

 This brings you to the “Themes” page …

 WordPress Themes with new versions display an “Update Available” message over their thumbnail image …